JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 So, we're going to start with the simpler `demo voice` as suggested.

+### Pre-existing Dirs & Files

-But, before we just go and run that `run_demo.sh`, lets investigate what data and scripts we have so far so that we can get an idea of what Merlin requires and what the workflow is.
+Before we just go and run that `run_demo.sh`, lets investigate what data and scripts we have so far so that we can get an idea of what Merlin requires and what the workflow is.

 So, I always like to use the `tree` program for Linux.
 It's a very simple program that will list out the contents of a directory recursively with
 {% highlight bash %}